ray-x/navigator.lua/README.md

 ![go_reference](https://user-images.githubusercontent.com/1681295/119123823-54b3b180-ba73-11eb-8790-097601e10f6a.gif)

 This feature can provide you info in which function/class/method the variable was referenced.
 It is handy for a large project where class/function definition is too long to fit into the preview window.
-Also provides a birdview of where the variable is
+Also provides a bird's eye view of where the variable is:
 - Referenced
 - Modified
 - Defined